-The parameter table (see Figure 1) consists of 5 vertical sections: Signal Inputs, Oscillators, Demodulators, Output Amplitudes and Signal Outputs.
-The Demodulator section contains 8 rows each of them providing access to the settings of one dual phase demodulator.
-Demodulators 4 and 8 can be used for external referencing.
-Every demodulator can be connected to any of the possible inputs, outputs and oscillators.
-Signal Input 1 and 2 are identical in all aspects, the same holds for the Signal Outputs 1 and 2.
+The parameter table (see Figure 1) consists of 5 sections: Signal Inputs, Oscillators, Demodulators, Output Amplitudes and Signal Outputs.
+The Demodulator section contains 4 rows each of them providing access to the settings of one dual phase demodulator.
+Demodulators 2 and 4 can be used for external referencing.
+Every demodulator can be connected to any of the possible inputs and oscillators.

 The Signal Inputs section allows the user to define all relevant settings specific to the signal entered as for example input coupling, range, etc. Some of the available options like phase adjustment and the trigger functionality are collapsed by default.
 It takes one mouse click on the "+" icon in order to expand those controls.
 On the right-hand side of the Lock-in tab the Signal Outputs section allows to define signal amplitudes, offsets and range values.

 The Scaling field below the Range field can be used to multiply the Signal Input data for instance to account for the gain of an external amplifier.
 In case there is a transimpedance gain of 10 V/A applied to the input signal externally, then the Scaling field can be set to 0.1 and the Units field can be set to A in order to show the actual current readings through the entire user interface.